St Anton resort guide

 Ski areas: The Arlberg ski pass covers St Anton, St Christoph, Lech and Zurs

-Best for: Good and advanced skiers.
-Beginner areas on the lower slopes.
-The Rendl gondola has made the skiing for intermediates more accessible.
+Best for: Good and advanced skiers and those looking for some good off-piste.
+Beginner areas are found on the lower slopes.
+The Rendl side is a great area for intermediates and advanced skiers.

 Skiing in St Anton